shedp/pythonURLShortener/README.md

 ### Usage

-- `pipenv run dev` to run the server
+- `pipenv run dev` or  `flask run` to run the server
-- The webpage should automatically open in your default browser
+- Go the http://127.0.0.1:5000/ on your browser
 - Enter your desired URL to be shortened and click 'shorten URL'

 ## Technologies